coolcreation/my-resume/README.md

 - Docker / Containers
 - React

 ### I'm super passionate about software development and finding solutions to build great Apps.
-### Thanks for stopping by!
+Please reach out, I'm looking for a grat team to work with.
+Thanks for stopping by!